KTibow/pi-DriveUp/README.md

 For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running Raspbian with a graphical desktop.
 Download `auth.py` onto your Raspberry Pi, and run it with Python 3.
 It will guide you.
 If everything works, you should be ready to start backing up your Raspberry Pi soon!

 You're almost ready.
 Next, download `backup.py`.
 Change `client_id` to your client ID, and move it to the `/root` directory with `sudo mv /home/pi/Downloads/backup.py /root/backup.py`.
 If the downloaded file isn't at `/home/pi/Downloads/backup.py`, adjust it accordingly.
+That should be it!
+To run it every 3AM (don't worry, it compresses backups, deletes backups more than 1 week old, and removes temporary backup files), you can run this to quickly add it to your crontab: `(sudo crontab -l ; echo "0 3 * * * python3 /root/backup.py")| sudo crontab -`.
+Or to manually run it, do `sudo python3 /root/backup.py`

+I hope this helped you back up your Pi.
+Feel free to look around my code.
+Happy backuping!